MoonDragon-MD/pyDeskREC/README.md

   to start the application.

   Configure the recording options via the GUI.
+(You can use the “Copy * Command” buttons to copy to the terminal the command that lets you know the hardware peripherals)

   Use the “Select Area” button to choose the part of the screen to record.
 (Otherwise it will record full screen).